cdn77/debugr/README.md

 Detailed Bug Reporter
 =====================

-This is a tool to simplify the debugging of task-oriented Node.js processes.
+The Detailed Bug Reporter, a.k.a.
+Debugr, is a tool you can use to improve logging in your Node.js applications.

 The core concept of this tool is that many common backend applications can be logically divided into a number of tasks or pipelines - e.g. handling a single HTTP request, processing a batch of data